 - Projects using the TEI

 None, however, record project features, nor do they provide an easy means of browsing, viewing and downloading the data.
 This Catalogue was set-up to fill this gap as it not only provides an up-to-date record of what is currently available but breaks projects down into their constituent parts for a detailed understanding of their creation.

 The Catalogue is of great benefit as it provides:

-- an accessible, unique record of what has been used and tested in the past, what works and what does not;
+- an accessible, unique record of what has been used and tested;

 - an insight into past, present and future projects;